justbuyxeqt/xeqtbot/faq/xeqt.md

-### I have a long time horizon and am risk tolerant.
-What asset should I buy?
+### I have a long time horizon and good tolerance to risk.
+What asset should I buy if I want exposure to stocks?

 Just buy XEQT.